Grow Your Business

 The basic concept is that any of the three is fine, but increasing the perceived value of your offerings opens the door to greater revenue generation over a moderate term.

-Apply the Three Buckets Concept to Convert Leads into Sales
+Apply the Three Arrows Concept to Convert Leads into Sales

 Just as smart marketers develop content that’s appropriate for different personas, a savvy sales approach is to recognize the roles of each prospect type and communicate with them in terms that make sense to them.